Polio vaccination for stays in countries with polio outbreaks

 Polio (poliomyelitis) is a viral disease caused by three known types of polio virus: types 1, 2 and 3.
 It can be eradicated by a vaccine because it is only found in humans.

 Over 90 % of those infected have no symptoms but excrete the virus in faeces.
 9 per cent have vague, influenza-like symptoms, while less than 1 per cent develop paralysis.
-The paralysis can affect muscles anywhere in the body but most often in the legs or arms.
-If the diaphragm muscles are affected, severe breathing difficulties and even death may occur.
-The last major polio epidemic in Norway took place in the mid-1950s.
+The paralysis can affect muscles anywhere in the body and death may occur.
+The last major polio epidemic in Norway took place in the mid-1950s, and the last domestic infection occurred in 1969.

 The use of polio vaccine has led control of the disease in most places in the world, and the WHO European Region was declared polio-free in 2002.
 Polio virus exists today only in Afghanistan, Pakistan and Nigeria, and in 2017 there were fewer cases than ever before.

 There are two types of polio vaccine, one inactivated (IPV - used in Norway) and a live, weakened oral vaccine (OPV) used in many countries.
 Polio disease caused by vaccine can only occur with the use of the live, weakened oral vaccine.
 In a population with low immunity, vaccine virus may begin to circulate and, in a few cases, gradually reclaim the ability to elicit polio with paralysis (circulating vaccine-induced polio virus (cVDPV)).
-In May 2018, vaccine-derived polio virus is circulating in Somalia, Kenya, DR Congo and Syria.
+In August 2018, vaccine-derived polio virus is circulating in Somalia, Kenya, DR Congo, Syria and Papua New Guinea.